lorysantana/lorysantana/README.md

 <h2 align="center">Hi 👋!
-My name is Lory and I'm a Computer Science student from Brazil! 😸</h2>
+My name is Lory and I'm a Software Engineer from Brazil! 😸</h2>

 ###